 ))

-Calculating Chunk Lengths With Embed Sources
+Calculating Chunk Lengths With Embed Fields

 from chunkr_ai import Chunkr